Guinean police clash with protesters over election fears

 Opposition parties accuse Conde, who took office in 2010 following the first democratic transfer of power since independence in 1958, of planning to rig the vote.

-The demonstrators, many of them shirtless, hurled stones at security forces firing tear gas to disperse them along one of the rundown seaside capital’s main highways, linking the city center to the airport.
+The demonstrators, many of them shirtless, hurled stones at security forces firing tear gas along one of the rundown seaside capital’s main highways, linking the city centre to the airport.

 At least three people were wounded, including one who was shot in the chest, witnesses said.

-“There are gendarmes and police on every intersection,” said Souleyman Bah, a resident of the neighborhood of Bambeto, an opposition stronghold.
+“There are gendarmes and police on every intersection,” said Souleyman Bah, a resident of the neighbourhood of Bambeto, an opposition stronghold.

-Plumes of smoke rose as some of the protesters, who were armed with clubs and sticks, burned tires and debris.
+Plumes of smoke rose as some of the protesters, who were armed with clubs and sticks, burned tyres and debris.
 Traders in Conakry’s Madina market shuttered their shops.

-Guinea government spokesman Damantang Albert Camara told Reuters seven opposition leaders were arrested for straying out of the designated protest area.

 In February and March, nine people were killed and 300 were wounded during days of similar clashes between opposition protesters, security forces and government supporters.